The Book of Revelation (film)

 The Book of Revelation is a 2006 Australian arthouse film directed by Ana Kokkinos and starring Tom Long, Greta Scacchi, Colin Friels, and Anna Torv.
-The film is adapted from the 2000 psychological fiction novel by Damien Broderick, Rory Barnes, and Rupert Thomson.
-It tells the story of vengeance of a dancer named Daniel who is abducted and sodomised.
+The film is adapted from the 2000 psychological fiction novel of the same name by Rupert Thomson.
+It tells the story of vengeance of a dancer named Daniel who is abducted and raped.
 It was produced by Al Clark and the soundtrack was created by Cezary Skubiszewski.

 Plot

 Daniel (Tom Long), an Australian classical dancer, is drugged and abducted in an alley by three hooded women.
 They proceed to hold him in an abandoned warehouse for about two weeks, mutilating him sexually and using him for their own physical and psychological gratification, before dumping him blindfolded from a car near his home.

 Traumatised, Daniel neither reports his kidnapping and rape to the authorities, nor reveals it to family, friends or colleagues.
 In the aftermath, he loses his ability to dance and has problems readjusting to normal life.
 His sceptical live-in lover, a ballerina, suspecting that he was unfaithful to her during his absence, leaves him.
 Obsessed with finding the culprits, who he has reason to believe are from the vicinity, he dates every woman who bears a resemblance to his abductors, hoping to identify them.
 This leads him into trouble with the law, and to an eventual breakdown that may or may not prove cathartic.
 The film concludes on this ambiguous note, with Daniel weeping in the arms of a policeman.